-Given available information, Gold Coast Water's methodology to forecast demand for 2013-15 is reasonable.
+In the Draft Report, the QCA noted that given available information, Gold Coast Water's methodology to forecast demand for 2013-15 is reasonable.
 Nevertheless, the QCA has made some adjustments to reflect its view of lower average consumption.
 The QCA's estimates broadly confirm Gold Coast Water's estimates, although the differences increase in 2014-15.
 For example, the QCA's bulk water estimate in 2013-14 is 1.7% lower than Gold Coast Water's, the difference increases to 3.6% in 2014-15.

-The QCA also notes that Gold Coast Water has investigated the likely impact of price elasticity in its estimate of average consumption.
+The QCA also noted that Gold Coast Water has investigated the likely impact of price elasticity in its estimate of average consumption.